Methodology

 What does a low score mean?

-A low score means the stock has weak recent momentum relative to other stocks in the universe.
-It does not necessarily mean the stock is a bad investment — it may be undervalued, in a temporary dip, or in a sector rotation.
-Momentum measures trend strength, not fundamental quality.
+A low score means the stock ranks poorly across the scoring dimensions relative to other stocks in the universe.
+It does not necessarily mean the stock is a bad investment — it may be in a temporary dip, undergoing a sector rotation, or simply not matching the factors we measure.
+Scores measure relative positioning, not absolute quality.

 Is this financial advice?

-No. Momentum SaaS is an educational and informational tool.
-Scores reflect historical price trends and do not predict future performance.
+No. MScore is an educational and informational tool.
+Scores reflect historical data and do not predict future performance.
 Nothing on this platform constitutes a recommendation to buy, sell, or hold any security.
 Always conduct your own research or consult a qualified financial advisor before making investment decisions.

 How is this different from analyst ratings?

 Analyst ratings are forward-looking opinions based on fundamental analysis — earnings forecasts, industry outlook, and company-specific factors.
-Momentum scores are backward-looking measurements of recent price trends.
-They answer different questions: analysts try to predict where a stock is going, while momentum scores measure where it has been trending.
+MScore scores are quantitative measurements based on historical price trends, valuation ratios, profitability metrics, and balance sheet health.
+They answer different questions: analysts try to predict where a stock is going, while our scores measure how a stock ranks today across multiple dimensions.